- Does Alcohol Weaken the Immune System?

-- How Alcohol’s Effects on the Liver Can Increase the Potential for Infectious Disease
+- The Effects of Alcohol on the Liver Can Increase the Potential for Infectious Disease

-- Chronic Alcohol Use and Increased Risk for Respiratory Disease
+- Chronic Drinking Increases the Risk for Respiratory Disease

-- Alcohol Use and Increased Risk for infections in the Brain
+- Those With AUD Have an Increased Risk for Infections in the Brain

-- How History of Alcohol Abuse Affects Treatment
+- Treatment Considerations Based on History of Alcohol Abuse

 Numerous research studies have provided evidence that heavy alcohol use and alcohol abuse are risk factors that contribute to the burden of disease.
 Alcohol use, especially heavy alcohol use, affects a person’s susceptibility to infectious disease via both indirect direct and direct routes.